moorcode/algorithms-and-data-structures/role-playing-game/README.md

 56. Give your empty `button text` array three string elements.
 Use the three strings being assigned to the button `innerText` properties in the `goTown` function.
 Remember that array values are separated by commas.

+57. Create another property in your object called `button functions`.
+Give this property an array containing the three functions assigned to the `onclick` properties in the `goTown` function.
+Remember that these functions are variables, not strings, and should not be wrapped in quotes.

+    ```javascript
+    const locations = [
+        {
+            name: "town square",
+            "button text": ['Go to store', 'Go to cave', 'Fight dragon'],
+            "button functions": [button1.onclick = goStore, button2.onclick = goCave, button3.onclick = fightDragon]
+        }
+    ];
+    ```